Joint Answering and Explanation for Visual Commonsense Reasoning: Method

 \subsection{Proposed Method}

-In order to effectively integrate the above three processes, we propose a dual-level knowledge distillation framework, and illustrate it in Figure~\ref{fig:framework}.
-Specifically, after extracting the fused multi-modal features with the aforementioned backbones, we further develop two parallel knowledge distillation modules to bridge the QR$\rightarrow$A with other two processes.
+In order to effectively integrate the above three processes, we propose a dual-level knowledge distillation framework and illustrate it in Figure~\ref{fig:framework}.
+Specifically, after extracting the fused multi-modal features with the aforementioned backbones, two parallel KD modules are introduced to bridge the QR$\rightarrow$A with the other two processes.

 Our first KD module is leveraged to align the predicted scores from QR$\rightarrow$A and Q$\rightarrow$A. The two processes share the same objective and QR$\rightarrow$A offers ample information for picking the right answer.
 In this way, we take the predictions from QR$\rightarrow$A as the teacher and the predictions from Q$\rightarrow$A as the student.
-Our second KD module is required to align the feature learning between QR$\rightarrow$A and QA$\rightarrow$R. Despite the objectives being distinct, the reasoning of these two is actually similar.
-That is, answering with the given right rationale is simply the reverse of reasoning given the right answer, which allows these two processes to share related features.
-As can be evidently observed from Figure~\ref{fig:framework}, these two KDs provide two bridges to connect Q$\rightarrow$A and QA$\rightarrow$R.
+Our second KD module is required to align the feature learning between QR$\rightarrow$A and QA$\rightarrow$R. Despite the objectives being different, the reasoning of these two is actually similar.
+That is, answering with the given right rationale is simply the reverse of reasoning given the right answer, which allows these two processes to share akin features.